Diamond Glossary

 Scintillation

 Scintillation is the amount of light that is reflected from the diamond as it moves.
 It’s the combination of fire and brilliance.
+Fire, brilliance and scintillation all work together to create the sparkle, and they’re all most affected by the quality of the cut.

 -